cran-task-views/WebTechnologies/WebTechnologies.md

     [Orcid.org](https://orcid.org/) API, which can be used for identifying scientific authors and their publications (e.g., by DOI).
     `r pkg("rdatacite")`
-    connects to `r pkg("DataCite")`, which manages DOIs and metadata for scholarly datasets. `r pkg("scholar")` provides functions to extract citation data from Google Scholar. `r pkg("rscopus")` provides functions to extract citation data from Elsevier Scopus APIs.
-Convenience functions are also provided for comparing multiple scholars and predicting future h-index values. `r pkg("mathpix")` convert an image of a formula (typeset or handwritten) via Mathpix webservice to produce the LaTeX code. `r pkg("zen4R")`
+    connects to 'DataCite', which manages DOIs and metadata for scholarly datasets. `r pkg("scholar")` provides functions to extract citation data from Google Scholar. `r pkg("rscopus")` provides functions to extract citation data from Elsevier Scopus APIs.
+Convenience functions are also provided for comparing multiple scholars and predicting future h-index values. `r pkg("mathpix")` convert an image of a formula (typeset or handwritten) via Mathpix webservice to produce the 'LaTeX' code. `r pkg("zen4R")`
-    provides an Interface to `r pkg("Zenodo")` REST API, including management of depositions, attribution of DOIs by 'Zenodo' and upload of files.
+    provides an Interface to 'Zenodo' REST API, including management of depositions, attribution of DOIs and upload of files.

   - *Literature*: `r pkg("rplos")` is a programmatic interface to the Web Service methods provided